Tutorials of Zelda: When Do Players Get to "Play"?

-The following blog was, unless otherwise noted, independently written by a member of Gamasutra's game development community.
-The thoughts and opinions expressed here are not necessarily those of Gamasutra or its parent company.
+The thoughts and opinions expressed are those of the writer and not Gamasutra or its parent company.

 The Zelda games have--at least since Link to The Past--followed the same structure of introducing the player as an average boy of little importance who is quickly called to action to stop an impending evil.
 Over the years however, greater emphasis has been placed on the games’ story, and consequently the point at which the player answers the call has been pushed back in each game to expound on the plot more.
 While the beginning portions are used to deliver the story, this time is also used as a tutorial for the player.
 After they have learned a bit through the tutorial they eventually come across a “tutorial dungeon”, which is an area that gives the player the chance to try out the puzzle-solving, combat, and navigational skills that are required in later dungeons, but without any real difficulty.

 Oh man, I totally forgot how good it feels to really start playing game after one or two minutes.
 Your first task after you exit your home is to find a way into the castle, so the game wastes no time in giving you a problem to solve.
 Once you’re in, the tutorial begins; every item you pick up will have a description on how to use it, but you’re only really told what you need to complete the dungeon and nothing extra.
 In this instance, the tutorial and tutorial dungeon are the same; you’re being taught the necessary information to play, but you’re learning it while storming a castle to save the princess.
 Because of the way the game lets you jump right into the action, this is easily my favorite starting experience of the Zelda games I tested.

 So now there’s a bit of story to get through and some characters to talk to.
 Still, it’s not like you’re wandering around without a purpose.
 You’re answering your call to action from the Great Deku Tree, and you’re tasked with finding a sword and shield to progress.
 Both finding the sword and finding enough rupees for a shield ensures that the player will do a fair bit of exploring, including reading signs and talking to NPCs.
 This way the player ends up learning how to play, but the act of learning is initiated by the player and not forced onto them by the game.
 It may take longer to get started than Link to the Past, but it’s still a great way to let a player learn about the game while keeping them in control.